 - promote the creation of a strong, dynamic, competitive, and innovative private sector and,

 - promote the priority sectors, broadening entrepreneurship, and creating jobs (including in agriculture, tourism and manufacturing)

 There has been substantial progress made on business environment reforms and improving economic diversification.
 As part of the project, the Companies Act was prepared and implemented in May 2012, the first since 1967.
 The Act finalized company regulations and supported the successful launch of the company registry.
-Trading enterprises regulations have been amended, approved and published and came into full operation in April 2012.
+The amendment of trading enterprises regulations approved and became operational in April 2012.
 The Industrial Licensing Bill has been drafted and presented to Parliament for approval.
 The Financial Institutions Act, which includes legislation on leasing, has been passed.

 - improving business environment

 - supporting investment promotion in new sectors with increased backward linkages to the local economy and